 Formed in 2013, the Society is governed by a representative Board, and driven by two principal Committees; Technical and Environmental.
 SGMF has several Working Groups at any one time solving issues and producing outputs such as Formal Publications and Technical Guidance Notices for the industry.

-The Society has produced six-ISBN publications to date and has over 135 international members ranging from energy majors, port authorities, fuel suppliers through to equipment manufacturers, training organisations and classification societies.
+The Society has produced nine-ISBN publications to date and has 150 international members ranging from energy majors, port authorities, fuel suppliers through to equipment manufacturers, training organisations and classification societies.
 As well as the IMO, SGMF has formal relationships with ISO, NGVA, LNG MFI, USCG, SIGTTO, CLIA, GIE, BPO,OCIMF, IACS, EMSA, IAPH, Intertanko, Intercargo, BIMCO and Interferry.

-The Society has over 135 international members ranging from energy majors, port authorities, fuel suppliers through to equipment manufacturers, training organisations and classification societies.
+The Society has 150 international members ranging from energy majors, port authorities, fuel suppliers through to equipment manufacturers, training organisations and classification societies.
 Members have exclusive access to an online Directory for each other so they find contact details of all registered users.

 SGMF has several Working Groups at any one time solving problems and typically producing outputs such as Guidelines and checklists and tools for industry use.
 Current Work Group topics include the following: